 For Phase 2: Patient must have the following:

 Arm 1E: Relapsed or refractory DLBCL, including high-grade B-cell lymphoma with MYC and BCL2 and/or BCL6 rearrangements, primary mediastinal large B-cell lymphoma and transformed FL.
 All patients must have progressed after at least 2 lines of therapy, including induction therapy with an anthracycline-based regimen with anti-CD20 antibody, as well as a second systemic therapy.
-Patients may have also received prior stem cell transplant or CD19-directed CAR-T therapy.
+Patients may have also received prior stem cell transplant and/or CD19-directed CAR-T therapy.

 Arm 2E-Basket: Relapsed or refractory B-cell NHL subtypes that have progressed after available therapies.
 This "basket" arm will include but is not limited to MCL, MZL, WMG, Burkitt and Burkitt-like lymphoma, and HCL.
-Patients may have also received prior stem cell transplant or CD19-directed CAR-T therapy.
+Patients may have also received prior stem cell transplant and/or CD19-directed CAR-T therapy.

 Arm 3E: Relapsed or refractory CLL/SLL All patients must have progressed after prior Bruton's tyrosine kinase (BTK) and/or BCL-2 directed therapy.
 Patients may have also progressed or have been intolerant to prior BTK and anti-CD20 antibody therapy.
-Patients may have also received prior stem cell transplant or CD19 CAR-T therapy.
+Patients may have also received prior stem cell transplant and/or CD19 CAR-T therapy.

 For patients treated with prior CD19-directed CAR-T therapy (all arms): relapsed from PR or CR of ≥ 3 months' duration with CD19-positive or -negative disease, or relapsed from PR or CR at any time with CD19-negative disease.